zkbeats/sn52-dojo-official/README.md

 Coming soon...

 # Roadmap
+- 🌏 Release of API service
+- 🖼️ Image-based Reward Models
 - 🤖 Integrations with other feedback interfaces using basic.ai, scale, argilla
-- 🔊 Audio-based reward modelling
-- 🌏 Release of API service
 - 🤗 Release of dataset from consensus

 # License